If you've got questions, we have answers.

 - Want to network with other professionals

-- Looking for more community involvement
+- Are looking for more community involvement

-- Interested in community service
+- Are interested in community service

 - Have special skills or interests to share